 Literally everywhere in Japan has incredible food – and Kyushu is no different.
 Hakata ramen is the island’s signature dish, made with a pork bone broth and flavoured with soy sauce and miso.
 Anybody who has tried it tends to come over all misty-eyed whenever it’s mentioned.
 Kyushu is also famous for its beef, which is claimed by many to be the most mouthwatering in Japan, and it’s the place to try fugu — the potentially fatal pufferfish prepared only by licensed chefs.

-If you have been seduced by the many charms of Kyushu and fancy heading off the beaten track, have a look at our Kyushu Elements Small Group Tour.
-If you prefer to travel independently, our Kyushu Adventure itinerary is an excellent place to start.
+If you have been seduced by the many charms of Kyushu and fancy heading off the beaten track, have a look at our independent Kyushu Adventure itinerary; it’s an excellent place to start!